Daniel Oerther: American Academy of Environmental Engineers and Scientists

-In 2013, Oerther was elected Treasurer of the American Academy of Environmental Engineers and Scientists.
-He served as President in 2022, and he currently serves as Executive Director.
-His awards from the Academy include the 2016 Superior Achievement Award for, "Improved water quality in Ixcan, Guatemala."
-Throughout 2020, Oerther served as the Academy's Kappe Distinguished Lecturer.
+In 2013, Oerther was elected treasurer of the American Academy of Environmental Engineers and Scientists.
+He served as president in 2022, and he currently serves as Executive Director.
+His awards from the academy include the 2016 Superior Achievement Award for, "Improved water quality in Ixcan, Guatemala."
+Throughout 2020, Oerther served as the academy's Kappe Distinguished Lecturer.

 Appointments

-Chartered Institute of Environmental Health

-In 2020, Oerther joined the Board of Trustees of the Chartered Institute of Environmental Health,and he currently serves as Chair of the Board - the first person from outside the United Kingdom to hold this position.

-Engineers Without Borders USA
+Council of Engineering and Scientific Specialty Boards

-In 2020, Oerther was appointed to the Board of Directors of Engineers Without Borders – USA.
-In 2022, he was elected Treasurer.
+In 2023, Oerther was elected vice president of the Council of Engineering and Scientific Specialty Boards.
+In 2024, he was elected president, and in 2025 he was re-elected president for an additional year.

 Missouri Hazardous Waste Management Commission

 In 2020, Oerther was appointed to the Missouri Hazardous Waste Management Commission by Governor Mike Parson (R).
-In 2022, he was elected Chair of the Commission.
+He served as chair of the commission from 2022 through 2024.

+Journal of Environmental Engineering

+Oerther is an associate editor of the Journal of Environmental Engineering, published by the American Society of Civil Engineers.

 Fellowships

-In the United States, Oerther is a Fellow of the American Academy of Nursing (2016), the Academy of Nursing Education of the National League for Nursing (2018), and the Association of Environmental Engineering and Science Professors (2020).
+In the United States, Oerther has been recognized as a Fellow of the American Academy of Nursing (2016), the Academy of Nursing Education of the National League for Nursing (2018), the Association of Environmental Engineering and Science Professors (2020), and the National Academies of Practice (2025).

-In the United Kingdom, Oerther is a Fellow of the Royal Society of Arts (2017), the Royal Society for Public Health (2017), the Society of Environmental Engineers (2018), the Chartered Institute of Environmental Health (2018), and the Society of Operations Engineers (2020).
+In the United Kingdom, Oerther has been recognized as a Fellow of the Royal Society of Arts (2017), the Royal Society for Public Health (2017), the Society of Environmental Engineers (2018), the Chartered Institute of Environmental Health (2018), and the Society of Operations Engineers (2020).

 Additional appointments

-Oerther is an Associate Editor of the Journal of Environmental Engineering, published by the American Society of Civil Engineers.
-Previously he was an Associate Editor of the journal, Water Environment Research, published by the Water Environment Federation, and a member of the International Advisory Board of the journal, Perspectives in Public Health, published by the Royal Society for Public Health.
+Oerther was an Associate Editor of the journal, Water Environment Research, published by the Water Environment Federation, and a member of the International Advisory Board of the journal, Perspectives in Public Health, published by the Royal Society for Public Health.

-Oerther is a Visiting Professor at the Institute of Science and Technology for Advanced Studies and Research, Gujarat, India; an adjunct professor in the School of Life Sciences, Manipal University in Karnataka, India; a Faculty Consultant at Future University in Egypt.
-He was previously an adjunct professor at UFOPA and a visiting scholar at King's College London.
+Oerther was a visiting professor at the Institute of Science and Technology for Advanced Studies and Research, Gujarat, India, an adjunct professor in the School of Life Sciences, Manipal University in Karnataka, India, a Faculty Consultant at Future University in Egypt, an adjunct professor at Federal University of Western Para, Brazil, a visiting scholar at King's College London, and a professor of nursing (by courtesy) at Duquesne University.

-Oerther was a member of the Board of Directors and the Chief Information Officer of the Association of Environmental Engineering and Science Professors (2007-2010).
+Oerther was a member of the board of directors and the chief information officer of the Association of Environmental Engineering and Science Professors (2007-2010).

-From 2013 to 2021, Oerther was a member of the Board of Directors of the Sigma Theta Tau International Building Corporation.
-He served as Treasurer from 2019 to 2021.
+From 2013 to 2021, Oerther was a member of the board of directors of the Sigma Theta Tau International Building Corporation.
+He served as treasurer from 2019 to 2021.

+Oerther was a member of the board of trustees of the Chartered Institute of Environmental Health (2020-2023).
+He served as chair in 2023.

+In 2020, Oerther was appointed to the board of directors of Engineers Without Borders – USA.
+He served as treasurer from 2022 through 2024.